Skip to main content

 Importantly, SSLI does not increase the bodily injury liability limits of your auto insurance policy.
 Instead, it operates within your policy's existing limits, providing coverage for damages and legal defense up to that amount.

-This coverage essentially extends the liability protection in your auto policy to include your spouse, which isn't typically covered under standard policies.
+This coverage essentially extends the liability component in your auto policy to include your spouse, which isn't typically covered under standard policies.
 It's a concept that often raises eyebrows, but it's important to understand its purpose and potential benefits within the context of your overall auto insurance coverage.

 The Scenario: When Spousal Liability Comes into Play